XPX-MMC/python-2-exercises/Assignments.md

 Invoice(invoice_id='5', user_id='3424', amount='11.34', paid='False')]
 ```

-Be sure to place the `Invoice` data class in your student directory and don't forget to import them in your `assignments.py` file.
+Be sure to place the `Invoice` data class in your src directory and don't forget to import them in your `solutions.py` file.